lana-20/adb-commands/README.md

 These are just a few examples of the many ADB commands that are available.
 In the following section, I cover some of the commands I use as a mobile tester most frequently.

 ## <img src="https://user-images.githubusercontent.com/70295997/222664101-9da4621a-2457-4f28-b3a4-291a1eef9505.png" width=40> ADB Shell Commands
+ADB Shell commands provide access to a Unix Shell that runs a command directly on my Android device.
+As soon as I execute an <code>adb shell</code> command on the command terminal, it sends a signal to my Android device and triggers the remote shell command console.
+Thus ADB shell commands let me control my Android device.

 ✰ <code>adb [-d | -e | -s serial_number] shell</code> - Uses the shell command to start an interactive shell through adb.

 ✰ <code>adb [-d |-e | -s serial_number] shell <shell_command></code> - Uses the shell command to issue device commands through adb.